 Ironically, McNamara was much affected by other JASON studies on the Vietnam War conducted by other scientists.
-These included an analysis showing that strategic bombing would not break the insurgents' logistical support, because it did not depend on an infrastructure that could be bombed; and another, a notorious JASON study, also completed in the 1966 summer session, proposing the creation of an electronic, heavily mined barrier across Vietnam and Laos like that in Korea.
+These included an analysis showing that strategic bombing would not break the insurgents' logistical support, because it did not depend on an infrastructure that could be bombed; and another, a notorious JASON study also completed in the 1966 summer session, proposing the creation of an electronic, heavily mined barrier across Vietnam and Laos like that in Korea.

-One analytical objection to the JA-SONs' study is that nuclear counter-insurgency was never in the cards in Vietnam.25 The focus on a scenario in which the Soviets would supply tactical nuclear weapons (the report mentions atomic mortars or recoilless rifles) to North Vietnamese forces was start to negotiate seriously or risk nuclear attack.27
+One analytical objection to the JA-SONs' study is that nuclear counter-insurgency was never in the cards in Vietnam.25 The focus on a scenario in possible escalation of U.S. nuclear attacks to urban-industrial areas in the North and ultimately to China, invoking the operational plans to lay nuclear waste not just to Vietnam but to China itself.